0atman/noboilerplate/scripts/38-autism.md

 	- and the fact that if other people around you are drinking too, they might not notice them either,
 	- is an understandable combination of desirable factors.
 - But consider this:
 	- We can, with practice, ignore society's expectations of our behaviour without chemical help.
-- letting down your guard and being more yourself might mean being letting your autistic behaviours out, and that is ok, because it can make you happier.
+	- letting down your guard and being more yourself might mean being letting your autistic behaviours out, and that is ok, around those you trust, because it can make you happier.

 ---